aewindle110/DroneWQ/paper.md

 `dls_ed()`
 <br/>
 The MicaSense DLS measures downwelling hemispherical irradiance (E<sub>d</sub>) in the same spectral wavebands during in-flight image captures.
-According to MicaSense, the DLS is better at estimating changing light conditions (e.g. variable cloud cover) since it records DLS throughout a flight; however, it is not a perfect measurement due to movement of the drone.
+According to MicaSense, the DLS is better at estimating changing light conditions (e.g. variable cloud cover) since it records DLS throughout a flight; however, it is not a perfect measurement due to movement of the UAS.
 The the MicaSense function `capture.dls_irradiance()` incorporates tilt-compensated DLS values from the onboard orientation sensor but is imperfect.

 On days with changing cloud conditions it is recommended to use both the DLS and calibration reflectance panel measurements, when possible.
 This is done by applying a compensation factor from the calibration reflectance panel to all DLS measurements.
 This can be done by setting the argument dls_corr to TRUE in `dls_ed()`.